Sharda University: Rankings

 Sharda University holds the NAAC A+ accreditation and was ranked 86th in India by NIRF in 2024.
 Furthermore, a select few of Sharda University's Engineering programs have received accreditation from the NBA (National Board of Accreditation).
 Sharda University was ranked 3rd in North India by Times Engineering for its engineering programs.
 Sharda School of Pharmacy was ranked 68th in India by the NIRF in the pharmacy ranking in 2024.
 Sharda School of Dental Sciences was ranked 18th in Outlook-ICARE Rankings of top 20 private dental college for 2024.
 Sharda University also ranks 32nd for Affordable and Clean Energy by Times Higher Education.

-Sharda Online

-Sharda Online was launched by Sharda University in the year 2023 as an online learning platform.
-It offers a variety of undergraduate and postgraduate courses.

-The undergraduate course provided by Sharda online is BA- Political Science and the postgraduate courses are MCA and MBA.
-The specializations available for an MBA are Human Resource Management, Marketing Management, Finance, and Healthcare & Hospital Management.
+EducationWorld has featured Sharda University in its institutional listings, noting its academic facilities and multidisciplinary programs.

+Sharda University is also profiled on QS TopUniversities, reflecting its participation in global higher education evaluations.

+Times Higher Education includes Sharda University in its World University Impact Rankings for Affordable and Clean Energy, placing it among institutions contributing to the United Nations Sustainable Development Goals.

+Sharda University has also been evaluated under the QS I-GAUGE rating system, which assesses Indian higher education institutions based on teaching, learning, facilities, and employability indicators.